-This course deals primarily with differentiation.
-Topics include limits (intuitive approach); development and definition of derivatives; rules for differentiation (algebraic, trigonometric, exponential, and logarithmic functions); selected applications of derivatives (concentrating on business examples); introduction to antiderivatives.
+Calculus I - Economic and Business Applications

+This course deals primarily with

+differentiation.
+Topics include limits

+(intuitive approach); development

+and definition of derivatives; rules for

+differentiation (algebraic, trigonometric,

+exponential, and logarithmic functions);

+selected applications of derivatives

+(concentrating on business examples);

-Prerequisite(s): A minimum "B" grade in Principles of Mathematics 12 or permission of the department based on the MDT Process; or completion of MATH 1170 with a minimum "C" grade; or Principles of Mathematics 12 with "C+" grade and Calculus 12 with "C-" grade.
+Prerequisite(s): A minimum "B" grade in Principles of Mathematics 12 or Precalculus 12; or permission of the department based on the MDT Process; or with a minimum "C" grade in MATH 1170; or a minimum "C+" grade in Principles of Mathematics 12 or Precalculus 12 and a minimum "C-" grade in Calculus 12.